philzook58/philzook58.github.io/_posts/2025-03-03-knuckle_typeclass.md

 The first though on how to support operator overloading is to just make new clases.
 I don't think this works well because I don't want to associate z3 sorts with python classes.
 Python supports operator overloading through implementing certain "dunder" methods like `__add__`.
 The most common and natural to achieve overloading is to make new classes or subclasses.
 But for the purposes of knuckledragger, I want overloading based on the `z3.SortRef` of the `z3.ExprRef`.
 One design choice could be to try an shallowly embed the z3 sorts into the python type system.
 You could do this my subclassing `ExprRef`, and this is what z3py itself does.
 However, I'd need to rewrap all z3 functionality to find the appropriate python class to subclass into.
 If I had the ability to change z3py maybe this is what I'd have done.
 Another choice is to wrap z3py expressions as a data member in a another class.
-I think the shallow usage of z3py makes my life easier and is a valuiable feature for users, so this is not great.
+I think the shallow usage of z3py makes my life easier and is a valuable feature for users, so this is not great.
 Another choice might be to try and add a type parameter to `ExprRef[T]` where T is the z3 sort.
 Also weird and overwrought imo.

 ```python
 # This code lives in kdrag.notation